 - The first requirement is Freshmen Competency in mathematics and writing.
-All students are required to demonstrate basic competency in mathematics and written English which are determined by multiple measures of academic proficiency at time of admission.
+All students are required to demonstrate basic competency in mathematics and written English, which are determined by multiple measures of academic proficiency at the time of admission.

 - The second graduation requirement is the Graduation Writing Assessment Requirement or the GWAR.
 To complete this requirement, you must demonstrate your competency in writing skills at the upper division level.
-To determine how you will complete this requirement, you must first take an examination called the Writing Proficiency Assessment or the WPA.
-All students must take the Writing Proficiency Assessment (WPA) during the semester in which they achieve 60 units or in the semester immediately following.
+To determine how you will complete this requirement, you must first take an examination called the Writing Placement Assessment or the WPA.
+All students must take the Writing Placement Assessment (WPA) during the semester in which they achieve 60 units or in the semester immediately following.
 New transfer students must take the WPA before or during their first semester at SDSU.
-For more information on the GWAR graduation requirement, consult the General Catalog and the SDSU Test Office at www.sdsu.edu/testoffice.
+For more information on the GWAR graduation requirement, consult the General Catalog and SDSU Testing Services.

 - The American Institutions Requirement is the next graduation requirement listed on your degree evaluation.
 All students

 must complete courses that cover American History, United States Constitution, and

 California State and Local government.
 The most common way to complete these courses

 is to complete a pair of courses listed in the General Catalog under Graduation Requirement IV.